9 days in

 Cinque Terre and Tuscany

-This 9 days´round trip takes you from Cinque Terre along the coast to the inland to Pisa and Firenze.
-Finally we discover the hills and wineyards of Tuscany.
+This 9 days´round trip takes you from Cinque Terre along the coast and to Pisa and romantic Florence.
+We discover the wineyards and bike between the hilltop villages in Tuscany.
 There are lots and lots of tourists that visit these amazing places and it can get really hot in the summer.
 Therefore, best time to visit is April-May and late September-October.
 In October the Mediterranean is still warm enough to swim in.

 Highlights on this trip